 - Takaaki Hori (Mitsubishi Electric Research Laboratories)

-- Tomoki Hayashi (Nagoya University)
+- Tomoki Hayashi (Department of Information Science, Nagoya University)

-- Shigeki Karita (NTT Communication Science Laboratory)
+- Shigeki Karita (NTT Communication Science Laboratories)

 - Shinji Watanabe (Center for Language and Speech Processing, Johns Hopkins University)

 Advancements in machine learning, NLP, and far-field speech recognition in recent years has lead to a new breed of commercial conversational agents that are capable of assisting millions of users for a variety of tasks.
 It is the combination of several underlying technologies such as Speech Recognition, Language Understanding, Dialog Management and State Tracking, and Response Generation which makes it possible to build such assistants at scale.
 Despite active research and development in the field of Spoken Dialog Systems (SDS), there hardly exists any library which supports modeling for each of the technologies mentioned above in a coherent and unified experimental setting.

 In this tutorial, we will show how to build each single component of a SDS and how to orchestrate them all together to quickly obtain both research prototypes and scalable production-ready systems, i.e. from speech to understanding to dialogue management and response generation.
 This is made possible by the use of recently open-sourced tools that simplify the building of such systems from scratch.
 We will use publicly available datasets to train the models and to provide a hands-on experience during the tutorial.